andrevidela/Research-report/Thesis/index.md

 The benefits are numerous but I won’t dwell on them here.
 One of them however is quite unexpected: Predict compile-time concatenation with linear types.

-As mentioned before, one intuition to understand the _erased linearity_ `0` is to consider those terms absent at runtime but available at compile-time.
-In the case of string interpolation, this intuition becomes useful in informing the programmer of the intention of the compiler while using the feature.
-Indeed, in the following program we declare a variable and use it inside a string interpolation statement.
+As mentioned before, the intuition to understand the _erased linearity_ `0` is to consider those terms absent at runtime but available at compile-time.
+In the case of string interpolation, this intuition becomes useful in informing the programmer when the compiler is able to perform compile-time concatenation.

 ```haskell
 let name = "Susan"